-Protecting the Natural Environment Area of Wetland and Woodland Cover
+Area of Wetland/Waterbodies and Woodland Cover

 What is Being Measured: The total area of wetland and woodland ecosystems.
 Wetlands are areas that are seasonally or permanently covered by shallow water or where the water table is close to or at the ground surface and are generally classified as swamps, marshes, bogs or fens.
-Woodlands are generally treed areas of land of at least 0.2 hectares in size with a specified minimum number of trees and tree size and excluding certain tree species.
+Woodlands are generally treed areas of land of at least 0.2 hectares in size.

-3.1.2.16 To protect and enhance woodlands and significant woodlands, as defined by the Province, the Region and the City by: a) prohibiting development, redevelopment and site alteration except: i. where infrastructure is provided in accordance with Section 3.1.2.9; or ii. as provided for in Section 3.1.2.17; b) securing vegetation protection zones in accordance with Section 3.1.2.22; and c) seeking public ownership of significant woodlands and woodlands through the development approval process where appropriate, and where this is not appropriate, securing conservation easements and other protection tools for the long-term protection of significant woodlands and woodlands in private ownership 3.1.2.19 To pro a) tect and enhance wetlands including provincially significant wetlands by: prohibiting development, redevelopment and site alteration except: i. where infrastructure is provided in accordance with Section 3.1.2.9; or b) c) d) in wetlands that are not provincially significant wetlands, or identified in the York Region Official Plan, in accordance with Section 3.1.2.20; securing vegetation protection zones in accordance with Section 3.1.2.22; integrating wetlands into new communities as appropriate: and seeking public ownership of wetlands through the development approval process.
+3.1.2.16 To protect and enhance woodlands and significant woodlands, as defined by the Province, the Region and the City by: a) prohibiting development, redevelopment and site alteration except: i. where infrastructure is provided in accordance with Section 3.1.2.9; or ii. as provided for in Section 3.1.2.17; b) securing vegetation protection zones in accordance with Section 3.1.2.22; and c) seeking public ownership of significant woodlands and woodlands through the development approval process where appropriate, and where this is not appropriate, securing conservation easements and other protection tools for the long-term protection of significant woodlands and woodlands in private ownership.
+3.1.2.19 To protect and enhance wetlands including provincially significant wetlands by: a) prohibiting development, redevelopment and site alteration except: where infrastructure is provided in accordance with Section 3.1.2.9; or in wetlands that are not provincially significant wetlands, or identified in the York Region Official Plan, in accordance with Section 3.1.2.20; b) securing vegetation protection zones in accordance with Section 3.1.2.22; c) integrating wetlands into new communities as appropriate: and d) seeking public ownership of wetlands through the development approval process.
+Reason to M easure and Monitor:

-Both wetland and woodlands provide ecological, social, economic, and hydrological benefits to the City and its residents.
-Monitoring the total area of wetland and woodland cover within the City will help inform the City's efforts toward the protection of these natural heritage features.
+Both wetlands and woodlands provide ecological, social, economic, and hydrological benefits to the City and its residents.
+Monitoring the total area of wetland and woodland cover within the City will help inform the City's efforts to protect and enhance these natural heritage features.

-Protecting the Natural Environment Area of Wetland and Woodland Cover (cont'd)
+Area of Wetland/Waterbodies and Woodland Cover (cont'd)

-Between 1991 and 2020, there was a decline of 40.9 hectares of wetland cover in the City.
-Over the same time period, there was an increase in woodland cover by 515 hectares.
-A combination of factors such as including natural changes in vegetation composition, urban development/removals and restoration have contributed to the decline of wetland and increase of woodland.
+Between 1991 and 2022, there was a decline of 23.9 hectares of wetland cover in the City.
+Over the same time period, there was an increase in woodland cover by 605 hectares.
+A combination of factors such as natural changes in vegetation composition, urban development/removals and restoration have contributed to the decline of wetland and increase of woodland.